You can find Part 2 here.

 In this tutorial you learned how to specify types and the benefits of type safety and type inference.
 You also learned about four of the built-in Swift types,

 Bool.
 There are many more that we'll cover later, and you can also create your own!
 For example, if you want to represent a book, user, country, network, game, or countless other things and ideas in code, you can declare a custom type.
-We'll discuss how to do that in Swift next.
+I'll cover that in a future post, but first we'll learn about another basic building block of programming, Functions.